 Tough question!
 I have lots of favorites--I try to wear something handmade everyday (usually a ring, bracelet or necklace) and I enjoy decorating my home and workspace with bits of handmade goodness (from photos to pottery to magnets, you name it).
 However, one of the things I know I'll keep forever is the wedding quilt handmade by my mom for Ryan and I.

-here do you find inspiration for your work?
+Where do you find inspiration for your work?

+Scooters and life on two wheels.
+Long rides in the country.
 Demolition derby-like commutes into the city.
 Practical things (like keeping track of my phenomenal gas mileage).
 Scooter rallies and my fellow scooterists.
 I also enjoy the challenge of creating scooter-themed things using a variety of mediums.

 What are your favorite materials?